 7 Fascinating Facts About Moroccan Culture Every Visitor Should Know

-Visiting Morocco isn’t only about sightseeing or tasting a few tagines.
-A big part of the adventure is slipping into the rhythm of everyday life and picking up on the little cultural details that locals don’t even think twice about.
-To make things smoother (and a lot more fun), here are seven things worth knowing before you dive into Marrakech and the rest of the country.
+Visiting Morocco isn’t just about ticking off sights or trying a few tagines.
+A big part of the fun is easing into everyday life and picking up on the little cultural details that locals don’t even think twice about.
+Understanding these nuances not only makes travel smoother, it also makes it far more rewarding.
+To help you feel at ease and make sense of it all right away, here are seven fascinating things worth knowing before you dive into Marrakech and the rest of the country.

 1. Mint tea is more than a drink